The cause of medulloblastomas is not known.

 Biopsy or often surgery to remove the entire tumor

-To make the diagnosis of medulloblastoma, doctors do an MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more with a contrast agent Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more (a substance that makes the images clearer) to look for a tumor.
-Then they take a sample of tissue from the tumor and examine it under a microscope (biopsy).
-They may also do special tests of the tumor cells' chromosomes (cytogenetics or molecular genetic testing) to help with diagnosis and treatment.
+To make the diagnosis of medulloblastoma, doctors do an MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more with a contrast agent Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more (a substance that makes the structures clearer to see on imaging tests) to look for a tumor.
+Then, they take a sample of tissue from the tumor and examine it under a microscope (biopsy).
+They may also do special genetic tests on the sample to help with diagnosis and treatment.
 Usually, instead of removing just part of the tumor for the sample, the entire tumor is surgically removed and sent for examination.

 Risk is average if